visier/connector-python/README.md

 This connector was authored with [Pandas](https://pandas.pydata.org/) in mind.

 A small set of example queries have been provided.
 Generally, Visier Query API queries fall into one of two categories:
-1. **Detail query** - These queries produce tabular results from underlying individual 'Analytic Objects'.
+1. **Detail query** - These queries produce tabular results from underlying individual analytic objects.
 The shape of the result is inherently tabular with each table attribute represented as a column in the result set.
 Detail queries are often referred to as `list` or even `drill-through` queries.
-They all mean the same thing; a detailed, i.e. non-aggregated, view of the underlying analytical objects.
+This query provides a detailed, non-aggregated view of the underlying analytical objects.
-1. **Aggregate query** - As the name implies, these kinds of queries aggregate metric values.
-They do so along the axes defined for the query and they produce multi-dimensional cell sets by default, though by providing an `Accept` header whose first value is either `application/jsonlines` or `text/csv`, the server will flatten the cell set into a tabular format when building the response.
+1. **Aggregate query** - These queries aggregate metric values.
+They do so along the axes defined for the query and they produce multi-dimensional cell sets by default However, by providing an `Accept` header whose first value is either `application/jsonlines` or `text/csv`, the server will flatten the cell set into a tabular format when building the response.

 Visier also offers an experimental alternative to the JSON-based query definitions: SQL-like.
-As the alluded to by the name, this allows for queries using a language that comes close to SQL and is generally are more compact and intuitive query representation.
-SQL-like alllows definition of both aggregate as well as detail queries
+This allows you to make queries using a language that comes close to SQL, which is generally more compact and intuitive.
+SQL-like allows definition of both aggregate and detail queries.

-:warning: SQL-like is in alpha stage and not suitable for use in production yet.
-Query feature-wise SQL-like is a proper subset with currently active development to close the parity gap.
+:warning: **SQL-like is in alpha stage and not yet suitable for production use**.

-Example queries are provided through individual files.
+Example queries are provided through individual _files_.
 This is merely for convenience.
-SQL-like, being simple strings, can easily be defined close the query call itself.
+SQL-like, being simple strings, can easily be provided to the call itself.

 In order to reduce duplication, each provided sample below should be preceded by the necessary `import`s as well as authentication credential definition:
 ```python